-Appropriation of result for the financial year 2022
+• Appropriation of result for the financial year 2023

-The Annual report 2022 was adopted in the General Meeting held on 9 February 2023.
-The General Meeting has determined the appropriation of result in accordance with the proposal being made to that end.
+The Annual report 2023 was adopted in the General Meeting held on 14 February 2024.
+The General Meeting has determined the appropriation of result by adding it to retained earnings in accordance with the proposal being made to that end.

-• Proposal for appropriation of result for the financial year 2023
+• Proposal for appropriation of result for the financial year 2024

-The General Meeting of Shareholders will be asked to approve the following appropriation of the result for the year 2023: an amount of EUR 16,351 thousand to be added to the retained earnings.
-The result for the year 2023 is included under the unappropriated result item in the shareholder's equity.
+The General Meeting of Shareholders will be asked to approve the following appropriation of the result for the year 2024: an amount of EUR 21.034 thousand to be added to the retained earnings.
+The result for the year 2024 is included under the unappropriated result item in the shareholder's equity.